arora-aditya/go-links/README.md

 1. There is a metrics logging file `metrics.csv` that logs the visit time of each shortlink with its corresponding destination domain
 2. You can configure the port, the mapping file, the metrics file, the prefix to create a new domain, as well as the path of the certificate file all through the `config.ini` file
+3. This service can also be setup as a `launchd` service using the `setup/com.adityaarora.golinks.plist` file as reference.
+Ensure you change the `WorkingDirectory` as well as the `StandardOutPath` and `StandardErrorPath`.
+After that simply store the file in `/Library/LaunchDaemons` and then run `sudo launchctl load /Library/LaunchDaemons/com.adityaarora.golinks.plist` to load the service.
+The service should  be started automatically, and if there are any issues you can inspect the log files you put in.